vaelen/controller/README.md

 - `C2` - Query current position (sent by Antenna Location task)

 Position responses are parsed by the Rotator Status task.

+### Radio Control

+The Radio Command task receives frequency and mode commands from the Pass Executor and sends Yaesu CAT protocol commands to the radio.
+During satellite passes:

+1. **At pass start**: Sets VFO mode based on satellite's signal mode (e.g., DATA-FM for FSK/AFSK)
+2. **During tracking**: Sends Doppler-corrected frequencies at configurable intervals

+**Doppler Correction:**

+- Downlink (satellite TX → ground RX): `corrected_freq = base_freq × doppler_factor`
+- Uplink (ground TX → satellite RX): `corrected_freq = base_freq × (2.0 - doppler_factor)`

+The doppler factor is calculated from the satellite's radial velocity (range rate).
+When the satellite approaches, the ground station receives higher frequencies and must transmit lower frequencies; when receding, the opposite applies.

+**VFO Assignment:**

+By default, VFO-A is used for downlink (ground receive) and VFO-B for uplink (ground transmit).
+This can be configured via `downlink_vfo` and `uplink_vfo` in the `[pass]` section.

 ## Building